• Skip to primary navigation

 pinterest image.

-Chocolate Almond Butter Overnight Oats is thick, creamy, and so delicious, you won’t believe it’s healthy!
+Chocolate Almond Butter Overnight Oats is thick, creamy, and so delicious, you won’t believe it’s healthy and packed with 16 grams of protein per serving!
 No almond butter?
-No problem—just swap it with peanut butter!
+No problem—just swap it with peanut butter.

 Jump to Recipe